- Is there a charge for using BoB National?

 If you are authenticating using a university username and password, you will need to contact your local administrator for changes to your password.
 You can update the details that BoB National stores for you in the preferences section of your My BoB.

-Users who access BoB National using a SSO account can do so anonymously.
-It is beneficial for you to add your email address so that your saved collections of programmes, clips and playlists can be recovered easily.
-We can also keep you up to date on the latest BoB National news
+It is beneficial for you to add an email address so that your saved collections of programmes, clips and playlists can be recovered easily.

 To create a clip, go to the programme player page.
 Below the player is a button “create clip”.
 When you click on this, you will notice the timebar along the bottom of the player has changed.
 If you were already playing the programme, a small blue line will appear from the point you were watching.
 You can adjust the start and finish points of the blue line by dragging it to your desired location.
 When you have finished selecting the part you would like to clip, simply click “add clip to MyBoB” at the bottom of the page and select the playlist you want to put it in.